Check our Fine Arts Calendar for a current list of upcoming music programs and performances.

 Wind Symphony is administratively added to student schedules following auditions.

 The ENMU Symphonic Band is open to all interested and talented undergraduate instrumentalists.
-This ensemble is seated based upon the results of a chair placement audition and performs the finest traditional and contemporary repertoire.
+This ensemble is seated based on the results of a chair placement audition and performs the finest traditional and contemporary repertoire.

 In addition to two formal concerts, the Symphonic Band performs at the Department of Music's annual Christmas concert.